mingyang-Wan/PINNI/README.md

 ## Citation

-If you use this project in your research, please cite the relevant papers.
+If you use this project in your research, please cite [TBD].